I know they say that diamonds are a girl’s best friend, but I don’t agree.

 Chocolate also contains a small amount of caffeine, so if you’re sensitive to stimulants like caffeine, you might experience a little restlessness or increased heart rate.
 For this reason, try to steer clear of dark chocolate late at night so it doesn’t interfere with your sleep!

 Need another way to satisfy your chocolate craving?
-Snag our best selling flavor, Chocolate Peanut Butter Protein, on sale ALL month long!
+Snag our best selling flavor, Chocolate Peanut Butter Protein!